-The beneficiaries must keep the records and documentation supporting the costs declared, in particular the following:
+The beneficiary must keep the records and documentation supporting the costs declared, in particular the following:

 - (a) for actual costs: adequate records and other supporting documentation to prove the costs declared, such as contracts, subcontracts, invoices and accounting records.
-In addition, the beneficiaries' usual cost accounting practices and internal control procedures must enable direct reconciliation between the amounts declared, the amounts recorded in their accounts and the amounts stated in the supporting documentation; - (b) for unit costs: adequate records and other supporting documentation to prove the number of units declared.
+In addition, the beneficiary's usual cost accounting practices and internal control procedures must enable direct reconciliation between the amounts declared, the amounts recorded in its accounts and the amounts stated in the supporting documentation; - (b) for unit costs: adequate records and other supporting documentation to prove the number of units declared.
 [OPTION for trans-national access to research infrastructure: This documentation must include records of the names, nationalities, and home institutions of users, as well as the nature and quantity of access provided to them.]
-Beneficiaries do not need to identify the actual eligible costs covered or to keep
+The beneficiary does not need to identify the actual eligible costs covered or to